When it comes to good practices in Project Management, it is hard to beat PRINCE2.

 • Handling concerns and taking corrective actions.

 This practice is vital in Change Control Approach.
 Stakeholder management and stakeholder engagement are important factors here.
 Before you jump to solutions, you might want to remind yourselves that concerns should have priority numbers as per their intensity.
-When it comes to corrective actions, providing counseling, guidance, and support is a must.
+When it comes to corrective actions, providing counselling, guidance, and support is a must.
 Did you know about PRINCE2’s take on governance?
 This thing is an all-rounder if you ask me!

 • Planning quality control.